Square Root

 print(f"Energy = {sol.energy}")

-Since Python integers have unlimited precision, there is no need to specify special integer types (unlike the C++ version which requires INTEGER_TYPE_CPP_INT).
+Because the coefficients and energy values of the HUBO expression exceed 64 bits, we import the arbitrary-precision cpp_int variant (pyqbpp.cppint).
 The constant s, the integer variable x, and the HUBO expression f are defined according to the formulation described above.
-The Easy Solver is executed with a time limit of 1.0 second, passed as a parameter to search().
+The Easy Solver is executed with a time limit of 10 seconds, passed as a parameter to search().

 This program produces the following output: